 History of the USS Coral Sea (CV-43)

 In November 1979, the United States Embassy in Tehran was taken over by followers of Ayatollah Khomeini.
-63 Americans have been kept hostage which set off the Iran hostage crisis.
-The Coral Sea was part of the failed rescue attempt from April 1980.
-The hostages were only released the following year, 1981 after the negotiation and the signing of the Algiers Accords.
-On 20 August 1981, the Coral Sea steamed to the Western Pacific for the last time, reporting at Pearl Harbor, the Philippines and sailing the South China Sea.
+63 Americans have been kept hostage, which set off the Iran hostage crisis.
+The Coral Sea was part of the failed rescue attempt in April 1980.
+The hostages were only released the following year, 1981, after the negotiation and the signing of the Algiers Accords.
+On 20 August 1981, the Coral Sea steamed to the Western Pacific for the last time, reporting at Pearl Harbor, the Philippines, and sailing the South China Sea.
 On 23 March 1982, the vessel docked at Alameda, its homeport, for upkeep and then training exercises.
 In March 1983, the Coral Sea went on a six-month deployment around the world.
-In April 1985, the ship had a collision with an Ecuadorian ship and entered Norfolk Naval Shipyard in Portsmouth, Virginia for repairs that lasted two months.
+In April 1985, the ship had a collision with an Ecuadorian ship and entered Norfolk Naval Shipyard in Portsmouth, Virginia, for repairs that lasted two months.
 In October 1985, the Coral Sea re-joined the 6th Fleet in the Mediterranean.
-While conducting operations in the Gulf of Sidra, the 6th Fleet was under missile attack by Libyan Armed Forces in March 1986, after the latter claimed ownership over international waters.
-Coral Sea took part in Operation El Dorado Canyon, which was a retaliation mission against Libya.
+While conducting operations in the Gulf of Sidra, the 6th Fleet was under missile attack by Libyan Armed Forces in March 1986 after the latter claimed ownership over international waters. the Coral Sea took part in Operation El Dorado Canyon, which was a retaliation mission against Libya.

 Asbestos Risks on the USS Coral Sea (CV-43)

 Just like the rest of the ships that were built in the period of World War II, the USS Coral Sea made use of large amounts of asbestos in its construction.
 The harmful mineral was heavily exploited by the government because of the low price for which it could be acquired and for its physical properties, such as resistance to heat, water, and erosion.